“Unless someone like you cares a whole awful lot, nothing is going to get better. It’s not. ~The Lorax

 - Brewed Coffee ~ Brown

 So, soap can be visually captivating and fun without exposing our skin to lab created, synthetic, Frankenstein colorants.
-I trust nature, not science, when it comes to a majority of health issues.
+I trust nature, not science!
 (That, my friend, would be too intense a subject to blog about.
 Let’s keep it chill.)
 I just started playing with these new ingredients and I am very happy with the results.
 I look forward to mixing more and getting creative!